-A programme for congregational visitations has been discussed and developed for more than a year and the first congregational visitation will take place in 2014, led by the Bishop and involving other LCiGB officers, congregational leaders and members.
-Its intention is to improve contact and communication between the officers of the church and the congregations, and to identify and address issues and priorities.
+A programme for congregational visitations was developed and the first congregational visitation took place in 2014, led by the Bishop and involving other LCiGB officers, congregational leaders and members.
+One intention was to improve two-way contact and communication between the officers of the church and the congregations, and to identify and address issues and priorities.